PECE-project/pece-v2-wiki/n8n/index.md

 - **base_pece_automation.json**: Base to start your automations.

 ##### Creating automation
-1- Importa json base file
+1- Import json base file

 2- Copy client id to connect in the API